vratidc/vratidc.github.io/_projects/WildvVue.md

 ## Project Overview

+WildVue, World Through Animal Eyes, is a free-roam VR experience that allows users to switch between human and animal perspectives within a shared space.
+Each perspective alters how the world is perceived; through changes in color, field of view, scale, and motion.

-WildVue explores VR as a medium for perceptual storytelling.
+The project explores VR as a medium for perceptual storytelling.
 Instead of explaining animal vision, it translates it into an embodied experience where users move, observe, and interact as different species.

-Each perspective alters how the world is perceived through changes in color, field of view, scale, and motion.
+The work functions both as an educational exploration and a personal inquiry into how immersive media can reshape understanding through perspective.

 <figure class="align-center" style="width:100%;">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/img/projects/WildVue/wildvue_overview.jpg">